-Looking For a New Hyundai Veracruz in your area?
+Looking for a Used Veracruz in your area?

-> Have you driven a 2012 Hyundai Veracruz?
+Have you driven a 2012 Hyundai Veracruz?

 The 2012 Hyundai Veracruz remains essentially the same midsize SUV that was available in dealer showrooms in 2011, albeit with a new front grille and updated optional 18-inch alloy wheels, along with some options added to the Limited trim.